xcat2/xcat-core/docs/source/guides/admin-guides/references/man3/noderange.3.rst

 Any  combination  or  multiple  combinations of inclusive and exclusive ranges of nodes and groups is legal.
 There is no precedence implied in the  order  of  the  arguments.
 Exclusive ranges have precedence over inclusive.
-Parentheses can be used to explicitly specify precendence of any operators.
+Parentheses can be used to explicitly specify precedence of any operators.

 Nodes have precedence over groups.
 If a node range match is made then no group range match will be attempted.